GoldandBlack - Purdue's season ends in overtime at the hands of North Texas

 Only this time, there is no next game to turn to.

-The Boilermakers' surprisingly successful season ended Friday night with a first-round NCAA Tournament upset, 78-69, to North Texas.
+The No. 4 seed Boilermakers' surprisingly successful season ended Friday night with a first-round NCAA Tournament upset, 78-69, to No. 13 North Texas.

 "The two games we lost, we had control," freshman Jaden Ivey said.
 "We couldn't get over the hump."